alexcumplido/yoga-api/README.md

 - `/poses` -- get all poses
 - `/poses/poseId/:id` -- get pose by id
 - `/poses/poseName/:name` -- get pose by name (name must be in english not in sanskrit)
-- `/poses?sort=true` -- set optional query param and get poses sorted alphabetically by english name
+- `/poses?sort=true` -- get poses sorted alphabetically by english name
-- `/poses?level=difficulty` -- get poses by difficulty level beginner, intermediate or expert
+- `/poses?level=difficulty` -- get poses replacing "difficulty" by: beginner, intermediate or expert
-- `/poses?category=name&level=beginner` -- get a combination of poses by difficulty in each category
+- `/poses?category=name&level=beginner` -- get a combination of poses by difficulty in a named category

 **Example request poses:**